yptheangel/opencv-starter-pack/python/examples/Edge_Detection/Edge_Detection.md

 _opencv_

 ### Running live_edge_detector.py
 Instead of providing an image, it detects edges of a video.
 In the `VideoCapture()` function either provide the path to the file or use camera to detect live feed.
+Press q to stop the program.

 Video are nothing but continous frames, it reads continuous frames apply edge detection on them and return continous edge detected frames